konvajs/site/source/docs/selectors/Select_by_id.md

-#HTML5 Canvas Select Shape by Id with Konva
+title: Select Shape by id Tutorial
+---

 To select a shape by id with Konva, we can use the `find()` method using the # selector.
 The `find()` method always returns an array of elements, even if we are expecting it to return one element.